Robust dimension free isoperimetry in Gaussian space: Introduction

 \subsection{Robustness}

-Our goal in this article is to study the robustness of Theorem~\ref{thm:bobkov}: suppose that we have a function $f$ which almost achieves equality.
-Must there be some $a$ and $b$ for which $f$ is close to $x \mapsto \Phi(a \cdot x + b)$?
-For the case of sets -- which is perhaps the most interesting case -- this question was previously studied by Cianchi et al.~\cite{italian11}, who gave a dimension-dependent estimate: \begin{theorem}[\cite{italian11}] If $A \subset \R^n$ satisfies $I(\gamma_n(A)) \ge \gamma_n^+(A) - \delta$ then there is a half-space $B$ such that
+Our goal in this article is to study the robustness of Theorem~\ref {thmbobkov}: suppose that we have a function $f$ which almost achieves equality.
+Must there be some $a$ and $b$ for which $f$ is close to a function of the form $x \mapsto \Phi(a \cdot x + b)$?
+For the case of sets---which is perhaps the most interesting case---this question was previously studied by Cianchi et al. \cite {italian11}, who gave a dimension-dependent estimate.